jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 ## Step 8.
 Teach a Piece to draw itself

-In this case we are using emoji to represent pieces.
+In this case, we are using emoji to represent pieces.
 Which are drawn to the screen just like text.

-We'll align the text in the center and grab a related emoji from a private function.
+We'll align the text in the centre and grab a related emoji from a private function.

 ```ts
 const size = 25;

 class Piece {
   constructor(public pos: Vector, public type: Type) {}

   public update() {
     // Update itself
   }

   public draw() {
     ctx.textAlign = "center";
     ctx.textBaseline = "middle";
     ctx.font = `${size}px Georgia`;
     ctx.fillText(this.getIcon(), this.pos.x, this.pos.y, size);
   }

   private getIcon() {
     if (this.type === "paper") return "📄";
     if (this.type === "rock") return "🪨";